misurayy/NumberGuessingGame/README.md

-# Number Guessing Game
+# Number Guessing Game (Java)

-A beginner-friendly Python project: guess the randomly generated number!
+A beginner-friendly Java console game where you try to guess a randomly generated number between 1 and 100.

 ## Features

 - Randomly selects a number between 1 and 100
-- User guesses until the correct number is found
+- User can make unlimited guesses until the correct number is found
-- Tells you if your guess is too high or too low
+- Provides feedback if the guess is too high or too low
-- Counts the number of attempts
+- Counts and displays the number of attempts

 ## How to Run

-1. Make sure you have Python 3 installed.
+1. Make sure you have Java installed on your computer.
-2. Save the code below as `number_guessing_game.py`.
+2. Save the code as `NumberGuessingGame.java`.
-3. Run in your terminal:
+3. Open a terminal or command prompt in the folder where you saved the file.
+4. Compile the program:
     ```
-    python number_guessing_game.py
+    javac NumberGuessingGame.java
     ```
+5. Run the program:
+    ```
+    java NumberGuessingGame
+    ```

-## Example
+## Example Output

 Welcome to the Number Guessing Game!
 I'm thinking of a number between 1 and 100.